 - Eat whenever you are hungry.
 This may mean eating several small meals throughout the day.

 - Keep a variety of nutritious snack foods around.
-Try to snack on something every hour.
-Try cheese and crackers, muffins, or trail mix.
+Try to snack on something every hour, such as cheese and crackers, muffins, or trail mix.

-- Make an effort to eat regularly, even if it's only a few bites; or include a nutritional supplement or milkshake.
+- Try to eat regularly, even if it is only a few bites.
+Or, include a nutrition supplement or milkshake.

 - Be flexible.
 If you aren't hungry at dinner time, make breakfast, mid-morning snacks, and lunch your main meals.